The Bankrate promise

 Like other savings accounts, high-yield savings accounts are protected by the Federal Deposit Insurance Corp.
 (FDIC), which means you’ll receive up to $250,000 in protection per account holder at the bank if it fails.
 If your bank, for some reason, can’t return the money you’ve deposited in the high-yield savings account, the FDIC will reimburse you for the loss.

 However, your savings can lose purchasing power over time because of inflation.
-For example, if your high-yield savings account pays 0.5 percent and the annual inflation rate is 2 percent, your money has lost 1.5 percent of its purchasing power.
+For example, if your high-yield savings account pays 2 percent and the annual inflation rate is 6 percent, your money has lost 4 percent of its purchasing power.
+The higher the rate, the less purchasing power is lost.

 What to look for in a high-yield savings account

-When you’re comparing high-yield savings accounts, there are two features to consider: annual percentage yield and fees.
+When you’re comparing high-yield savings accounts, there are two main features to consider: annual percentage yield (APY) and fees.

 Top savings accounts

 Its savings account pays a competitive interest rate, with no monthly fee and no minimum balance.
 If you’re thinking about transitioning fully to online banking, Ally is a great option to consider.
-Bankrate named Ally Bank the best bank of 2022.
+Bankrate named Ally Bank the best bank of 2022 and 2023.

 Live Oak Bank